0xMihir/0xMihir/README.md

 ## Projects

-Made a multiplayer version of Wordle, [Wordle Together](https://wordletogether.com), which was played over 200,000 times
+Made a multiplayer version of Wordle, [Wordle Together](https://wordletogether.com), which was played over 1 million times

 Built a [Self-Driving Car](https://github.com/0xMihir/SelfDrivingCar) with the DepthAI OAK-D camera and Tensorflow